comodojo/wpapi/README.md

     $new_post->setTitle("Awesome new page")
-      ->setContent("This is a really awesome test page") ->setType("page") // Yep, I'm creating a page ->save();
+      ->setContent("This is a really awesome test page") ->setType("page") // Yep, I'm creating a page ->setStatus("publish") // By default, all posts are saved as "draft" ->save();

 } catch (\Exception $e) {